 You've heard that to lose weight, you must eat less and move more.
 But understanding just how much more to move can be confusing.
-The exact number of calories you must burn weekly to lose weight depends on many factors -- including your weight loss goal, how much you're eating and how you're burning those calories.
-Physical activity affords numerous health benefits, such as better joint mobility, protection against chronic disease, enhanced mood and improved stamina, in addition to weight control.
-Be excited with any weight loss you achieve through exercise and know you're doing your body a world of good every time you get out of your chair to move.

-**Updated**

-You've heard that to lose weight, you must eat less and move more.
-But understanding just how much more to move can be confusing.
 How many calories you should burn a day or a week to lose weight depends on many factors — including your weight-loss goal, how much you're eating and how you're burning those calories.